 What is the Universal Backup Device (UBD)?

-Does UBD need a special connection to the iSeries host?
+Does UBD need a special connection to the iSeries or other host system?

-UBD connects through Fibre Channel to the iSeries.
+UBD connects through Fibre Channel or SAS to the iSeries or other host system.

 What speed Fibre Channel card should I use?